Updated November 28, 2020

 The owner of a limping Greyhound surprised me recently by asking about bone cancer.
-She’d heard it was quite common in the breed.
+She had heard it was quite common in the breed.

-At the time, I didn’t think that the data showed an increased risk, and said so.
+At the time, I did not think that the data showed an increased risk, and said so.
 How wrong I was.
-But first, here’s a quick refresher of the problem.
+But first, here is a quick refresher of the problem.

 What Is Bone Cancer?

-When we say ‘bone cancer’ we are generally referring to osteosarcoma.
+Bone cancer generally refers to osteosarcoma.
 It’s a highly aggressive and malignant tumour arising from the cells that make up bone.

 The essential facts about osteosarcoma in dogs are: